ArtBlocks/artblocks-docs/creator-onboarding/factory-checklist.md

 2. Once your project information has been uploaded, **please confirm in your artist DM that you're ready for mint #0**.
 The Art Blocks Team will look over your project shell and then give you the go-ahead to mint #0.
 3. Mint #0 must occur before your release can be scheduled.

+## Initiating your MinterSuite choice

+Note: Mint #0 will be created using the Set Price- ETH option.
+If your project will be sold via Dutch Auction, please set the price to your DA’s resting price for mint #0.
+After mint #0, you may then adjust the MinterSuite back to your desired option.

+If you are using a fixed price, your project will be unpaused under the Danger tab right before your project’s release.
+Once a project using Set Price - ETH or Set Price - Custom ERC20 is unpaused, it will be live for minting.

+If you are using the Dutch Auction - Exponential Price Decrease or Dutch Auction - Linear Price Decrease, your project will be unpaused prior to your auction’s start time.
+Once your project page is public, your project can be unpaused under the Danger tab any time prior to the starting time of your auction.
+We recommend unpausing projects the morning of your release.
+Once unpaused, your project will be marked as “Upcoming” and the dutch auction will automatically begin at your start time, leaving the beginning of the auction hands-free.

 ## Scheduling

 * Once mint #0 and the features script are in place, Art Blocks will work with you to schedule/announce your release.